yadhukishore/HeyReact/Day6.md/Theory.md

 ## Q: (Research) Why can't we have the `callback function` of `useEffect async`?

 A: `useEffect` expects it's callback function to return nothing or return a function (cleanup function that is called when the component is unmounted).
 If we make the callback function as `async`, it will return a `promise` and the promise will affect the clean-up function from being called.

+# Error Boundry

+An Error Boundary in React is a React-specific feature that wraps a component and prevents any errors from spreading to other parts of the application, thus preventing the entire application from crashing.
+It is designed to catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
+This is similar to a JavaScript `catch {}` block but specifically for components.
+Error boundaries are crucial for enhancing the dependability and stability of React applications, improving user experience by preventing errors from crashing the entire program [1][3].

+Error boundaries are implemented using class components with either or both of the following lifecycle methods:
+- `static getDerivedStateFromError()`: This method is used to render a fallback UI after an error has been thrown.
+- `componentDidCatch()`: This method is used to log error information [1][3].

+However, error boundaries have some limitations:
+- They cannot catch all errors, such as those in event handlers, asynchronous programming, or server-side rendering.
+- They can add overhead to your application due to the monitoring of the component tree's condition.
+- They can make debugging errors more difficult as they can hide the initial mistake.
+- They do not replace good coding principles; components should still have strong error handling and validation processes [1].

+For functional components, the `useErrorBoundary` hook from third-party libraries can be used to achieve a similar feature.
+The `react-error-boundary` library provides a more modern approach with React Hooks and functional components, offering a flexible way to handle JavaScript errors in React components.
+It includes a `useErrorHandler` hook that allows throwing errors from anywhere in function components, which will be caught by the nearest error boundary [3].

+React-error-boundary also supports retry mechanisms through the `resetErrorBoundary` function and the `resetKeys` prop, allowing the application to attempt to recover from an error by retrying the failed operation [3].

+### in simple terms:-

+In simple terms, an Error Boundary in React is like a safety net for your app.
+It's a special component that catches errors in your app and prevents them from crashing the whole app.
+Instead, it shows a fallback UI, like an error message, so the user knows something went wrong but the rest of the app can still work.
+This helps keep your app running smoothly even when there's a problem.
+Error Boundaries are used by wrapping them around parts of your app that might have errors.
+They catch those errors and handle them gracefully, without letting the whole app stop working